luk036/ellipsoid-method/ell-review.md

 ## Example: Profit Maximization {#sec:profit}

-This example is taken from [@Aliabadi2013Robust].
-We consider the following _short-run_ profit maximization problem:
+This example is taken from the article "Robust Optimization for Profit Maximization" by Aliabadi (2013) [@Aliabadi2013Robust].
+We will consider the following _short-run_ profit maximization problem:

 $$
 \begin{array}{ll}